Robust Predictive Uncertainty and Double Descent in Contaminated Bayesian Random Features: Proofs of Our Results

 Let us focus on the integral at the denominator.
 We know that $\underline{P}\coloneqq \inf_{P\in\mathcal{P}_\epsilon}P$ is $2$-monotone, i.e. $\underline{P}(A \cup B) \geq \underline{P}(A)+\underline{P}(B)-\underline{P}(A \cap B)$, for all $A,B \in \mathcal{B}(\mathbb{R}^N)$ -- see e.g. \citet{wasserman,novel_Bayes}.
 This means that the lower expectation $\inf_{P\in\mathcal{P}_\epsilon} \int \underline{\ell}_{\a}(\y) P(d\a)$ coincides with the Choquet integral $\int \underline{\ell}_{\a}(\y) \underline{P}(d\a)$ \citep{cerreia}.
 In turn, we have that

-where $\lamed^\prime \coloneqq \max_{\a} \underline{\ell}_{\a}(\y)$.
+where $\lamed^\prime \coloneqq \sup_{\a} \underline{\ell}_{\a}(\y)$.
 So, we can rewrite \eqref{gen-bayes2} as

+Since optimistic generalized Bayes preserves concavity of upper probabilities, the updated upper probability is $2$-alternating \citep{wasserman,novel_Bayes}.
+Hence, interpreting the upper posterior predictive prevision as the natural extension of the updated upper probability, it coincides with the Choquet integral with respect to that updated upper probability.
+For proper measurable sets $A\in\mathcal{B}(\mathbb{R}^N)\setminus\{\emptyset\}$, the expression above is understood as the superdensity representation associated with the updated upper probability, while for $A=\emptyset$ one appeals to the proper setwise characterization in Lemma~\ref{char_lemma}.
+In particular, since for every $t>0$ the level sets \( \{\a\in\mathbb{R}^N:\overline{\ell}_{\a}(\tilde y)\ge t\} \) are proper measurable subsets of $\mathbb{R}^N$, this superdensity representation is sufficient for the Choquet calculation below; hence, with a slight abuse of notation, we may write the corresponding Choquet integral in superdensity form.
 We can then turn our attention to the upper posterior predictive density.
 We have that

-where the first inequality comes from the upper prevision being an upper bound for the Choquet integral (with respect to the upper probability $\overline{P}$).
+where the first equality is the Choquet integral written in superdensity form, justified by the preceding paragraph, and the inequality follows from the pointwise bound $\overline{p}(\a \mid \y,\X,\bT)\ge p(\a \mid \y,\X,\bT)$ together with the nonnegativity of $\overline{\ell}_{\a}(\tilde y)$.
 The last equality gives a lower bound for $\overline{\ell}_\text{pred}(\tilde y)$.
 Moreover, for $\epsilon,\eta$ sufficiently small, the upper posterior can be well approximated by the classical posterior whenever the contaminating contributions are negligible.
 Indeed, for any choice of contaminating prior density $q$ and contaminating likelihood density $u_n$, write

-Then
+Then,

 If the last three terms are small compared to the first one (e.g. in $L^1(d\a)$ over $\a$), then the resulting upper posterior is close to the classical posterior, and consequently $\overline{\ell}_\text{pred}(\tilde y)\approx (1-\eta)\ell_\text{pred}(\tilde y)+\eta u(\tilde y)$. \end{proof}